 Go on a city day trip

-Many of us don’t take full advantage of where we live, so exploring your city in a whole new way can help you discover a new side to your home town, as well as forge a meaningful connection with your date.
+Many of us don’t take full advantage of where we live, so exploring your city in a whole new way can help you discover a new side to your home town and forge a meaningful connection with your date.

-Why not become a tourist in your own city for the day and check out all the ‘must-see’ sites and historical attractions that visitors flock to?
+Why not become a tourist in your own city for the day and see the sites and historical attractions that visitors flock to?
 Museums and monuments can be good places to start.

-If you’ve already been on a few dates together and feel comfortable in each other’s company, you might want to think about taking a day trip to another nearby city.
-Sharing new experiences and discovering new places can go a long way in bringing people closer together.
+If you’ve already been on a few dates together and feel comfortable in each other’s company, you might like to think about taking a day trip to another nearby city.
+Sharing new experiences and discovering new places can go a long way in bringing you closer.

-For some inspiration, check out our article; 16 of the best UK city breaks.
-Alternatively, you can browse UK staycation holiday deals below.
+For some inspiration, check out our article: 16 of the best UK city breaks.
+Alternatively, you can search for UK staycation holiday deals below.

 Join Rest Less Dating